openlegend/core-rules/core/SRD.md

 -   **Power Level 6** - You can Major Charm creatures of humanoid intelligence.

-**Special**

-While most banes last until the target actively attempts to resist it, this bane prevents the target from being aware of their affliction and thus prevents them from actively attempting to break free.
+**Special:** While most banes last until the target actively attempts to resist it, this bane prevents the target from being aware of their affliction and thus prevents them from actively attempting to break free.
 However, the targets true mind is magically suppressed but fights to regain control.